monsoonmaelstrom/book2/book2.md

 I hear Liam take a ragged breath that turns into a strangled gasp after we’ve been walking for a couple of hours.
 I’m surprised it took this long honestly.
 I expected it much sooner.

 “Stop,” I call out to the others, and drop my pack.
 I take Liam’s face in my hands.
-“Stay calm,” I tell him.
+“Stay calm,” I tell him as I stare into his eyes.
 “She’s not going to kill you.
-I know it feels like it, but she’s not going to kill you.”
+I know it feels like it, but she’s *not* going to kill you.”

 “Hazel,” I hear someone say warningly.

 “She’s not going to kill him,” I say again.
 “I’m sure.”
 I’m not sure.
-I look into Liam’s eyes and tell him again, “You’re going to be fine,” as I slowly watch him lose consciousness, and sink to his knees.
+I look back into Liam’s eyes and tell him again, “You’re going to be fine,” as I slowly watch him lose consciousness, and fall to his knees.
+I hold on to his shoulders to keep him from falling face first into the earth.

 *She’s not going to kill him.
 She’s not going to kill him.* I repeat to myself, again and again, willing it to be true.
-I just wish I was more sure, as one minute stretches to two.
+I wish I was more sure, as one minute stretches to two.
 And then two minutes stretches to three.
-I feel my own chest tightening, and begin to fear I was wrong, when he takes a breath.
+I feel my own chest tightening, and begin to worry I was wrong, when he takes a breath.
 As he does, I finally let out the breath I was holding, and slowly sink to my knees.

-(( possibly more here ))

-“We’ll stay here until he wakes up,” I tell everyone else.
+“We’ll stay here until he wakes up,” I tell everyone else shortly.

 “That was close, sis,” Alex says softly as he settles beside me.

-I only nod, because I’m not sure I can speak without my voice shaking and giving me away.
+I only nod, because I’m not sure I can say anything else without my voice shaking and giving me away.
 I take my pack and slide it under Liam’s head, as Alex helps me move him onto his back.

 “He’ll be fine,” Alex says.